ellabeiser/portfolio/README.md

-**I'm a bilingual journalist living between my hometown Chicago and Santiago, Cl.
-I'm fascinated by stories that reveal a hidden undercurrent in a community and that draw people closer to one another**
+**I'm a bilingual journalist living between my hometown Chicago and Santiago, Chile.
+I'm driven by stories that reveal hidden undercurrents and draw people closer to one another.**

 **I'm skilled in Spanish–English translation, data wrangling, map making and community building.**